top of page

 Wildlife Corridors

 We inhabit a world of many species, spaces, and needs for survival.
 To get from here to there, one must have a space of transition, connectivity, and available resources for safe passage and vitality.
 Wildlife corridors are home to many species of wildlife and act as a passageway for them to move about freely and safely.
 Housing developments and urban sprawl act as barriers to the natural roam of the wild.
 An important resolution is to plan for and create wildlife corridors where animals can move from place to place.
-Wildlife corridors are also referred to as “green corridors”, “nature highways and “wildlife bridges”.
+Wildlife corridors are also referred to as “green corridors”, “nature highways" and “wildlife bridges”.
 These transitional spaces can assist whole ecosystems in expansion with thriving wildlife populations even though humans and our structures are close by.
 Migratory animals use this in their travels, especially migratory birds.
 One of our local corridors, The Barrens to Bald Eagle Wildlife Corridor (B2BE), was placed into conservation by ClearWater Conservancy and numerous partners in 2010.
 This landscape in central Pennsylvania acts as an important pathway for species to move across different habitats throughout the year.

 Uses of wildlife corridors are categorized by the dwellers and the passage users.
 The dwellers of a wildlife corridor may permanently or indefinitely live in the corridor.
 Trees, plant life, amphibians and reptiles, some mammals and insects are common dwellers.
 The passage users are the “hotel guests” in transit to their destination.
 These temporary passersby are small and large herbivores (deer, elk), birds, and medium to large sized carnivores (bears, coyotes, wolves) as well as migratory bird species.